mr-anansi/Project-3/README.md

 There was an investigation into some of the newer hook features of React with the security of the user information a prime concern.
 We wanted to reduce the calls to the backend while defining the user information deeper in the component tree (Pass the information around once the user logs in as opposed to the first page on visit).

-Ultimately we used the useContext hook to enable the user data to be stored and distributed at app level on this single login event.
+Ultimately, we used the useContext hook to enable the user data to be stored and distributed at app level on this single login event.
 This enabled the users’ information to be referenced on any page, allowing for features like one click email and updated user personalisations on our information pages with a single user information call to the backend.

 To tackle the refresh issue with regards to state, a conditional call (based on the availability of the jwt token) was built in at app level.
 This ensured that the call only ran when a user had logged in and refreshed the page.